fats-cmd/mini-commerce/README.md

-# Mini Commerce - Frontend React Assessment
+# Mini Commerce - Frontend

 A modern, responsive e-commerce application built with Next.js 14, TypeScript, and Tailwind CSS.
 This project demonstrates advanced frontend development skills with a focus on performance, user experience, and code quality.